 II.
-Goals: To introduce different theories of classroom management, techniques related to such theories, and classroom applications of the theories.
-Students will discuss issues involving classroom management and how to apply the theories to their own classes.
+Goals: To introduce classroom management techniques and how to apply them to the classroom.
+Students will discuss issues involving classroom management based on their experience in the classroom and on their readings and research about the topic.
 Students are expected to synthesize and evaluate the information as they strive to formulate their own model of classroom management in order to create an engaging and effective learning environment.